 The mission medal is awarded for killing a German “propaganda” officer who is loudly shouting slogans from within the cathedral (a subtle anticlerical theme from the devs?).

-When taking the VP#4 area, don’t venture down the road to the SE of the cathedral, where there are mines and more German units—hard ones to kill.
+When taking the VP#4 area, use a mine-clearing tank if you plan to venture down the road to the SE of the cathedral, where there are mines and more German units—hard ones to kill.
 Also beware of vicious mines all around the SW side of the cathedral ruins.

 Cap the point (VP#4) in front of the cathedral, making sure you bring your entire force—and base trucks—to the cathedral before you finish capping.